peanutbutterclassic/popquiz/README.md

   - Images to support the correct/incorrect answers;
   - Users can create a username; and,
   - Feedback form.
-- Other technologies to include:
+- Other technologies to include are listed as follows:
   - JavaScript Libraries:
         - [JQuery](https://jquery.com/)
         - [ReactJS](https://reactjs.org/)